 Following the Catholic Relief Act of 1791, a new church was built and named St Mary Moorfields in 1820.
 The present church of the same name, designed by George Sherrin (architect of the dome of the Brompton Oratory), was dedicated in 1903.
 There is a small shrine to St. Thomas More at the back of the church.

 Eldon Street EC2

 56. The City Temple

 The City Temple stands next to St Andrew Holborn.
-It was originally built in 1874 to replace a non-conformist chapel in Poultry.
-In the 1920’s it was made famous by speakers such as Dr F Norwood and Leslie Wethered, who led open discussions on then-controversial subjects such as birth control.
-It was destroyed in the blitz and rebuilt very lavishly as the “Cathedral of the Free Churches”, with two halls and offices.
+It was initially built in 1874 to replace a nonconformist chapel in Poultry.
+In the 1920’s it was made famous by speakers such as Dr F Norwood and Leslie Wethered.
+They led open discussions on then-controversial subjects such as birth control.
+Unfortunately, it was destroyed in the blitz and rebuilt very lavishly as the “Cathedral of the Free Churches”, with two halls and offices.

 Holborn Viaduct EC1

 The Dutch Church is tucked away up the winding cul-de-sac of Austin Friars.
 It was once part of an Augustinian monastery.
 After the dissolution, the nave and aisles were given over to Dutch and other Protestant refugees by Edward VI.
 The rest of the church was used as a granary and coal store until all, but the nave was pulled down in 1603.
 This was destroyed by fire, and the church was rebuilt in 1865.
 It was destroyed in the second world war and rebuilt again, entirely in modern, ‘sub classical style.